 An easy gluten free way to thicken up Easy Slow Cooker Beef Stew with Vegetables and Rice

-While the gluten free flour thickens the stew, it does add a calories – fine if you're Katniss and need some fattening up.
+While the gluten free flour thickens the homemade slow cooker beef stew, it does add a calories – fine if you're Katniss and need some fattening up.

 However, if you’re watching your calorie intake, here’s a healthier, gluten free way to thicken the stew.

 - Omit the flour, and season the beef with salt and pepper to taste.

 - In a large skillet, heat 3 tablespoons of olive oil on medium-high heat.
 Brown the meat as directed.
 Follow the rest of the recipe.

 - About 30 minutes before serving, mix 3 tablespoons corn or rice starch with 3 tablespoons of liquid from the slow cooker.

 - Add the mixture to the stew and stir.